ata-aof-calisma-grubu/ata-aof-calisma-grubu.github.io/ATA-AÖF - Dönem 1 - Yabancı Dil I - Sorular.md

     - D-) many
     - E-) an
     <hr />
-1. What time does the bus &hellip;.. the station in the morning?&nbsp;<br />
+1. What time does the bus &hellip;.. the station in the morning? <br />
 <strong>C&uuml;mlede boş bırakılan yere aşağıdakilerden hangisi getirilmelidir?</strong>
     - A-) see
     - **Cevap B-) leave**